About our founder

 Michael Sehgal came to the North East from his home town of Jallandhar City, India in 1958.
 His story took him from his first job in England as a bus driver to receiving an MBE at Buckingham Palace and he touched the lives of thousands of North East people along the way.

-Opening his first shop
+Opening the first shop

 Mr Sehgal also dedicated a huge amount of his time to charitable work, which is celebrated in display dedicated to him at the Discovery Museum.
 In 1981, he played a leading role in establishing the city’s Hindu Temple.
 He was also a major contributor to charities such as the Percy Hedley Foundation, Friends of the NSPCC and St Oswald’s Hospice.
 Thanks to his passion for education, he set up the ‘Michael Sehgal Charitable Trust’, providing further education scholarships and assistance to students with little or no means, which is still supporting young people today.